RevEngAI/reai-rz/README.md

 ### `REfs` : Function Search

-Searches for functions similar to provided function and have a confidence greater than the provided `min_confidence`.
+Searches for functions similar to provided function and have a similarity level greater than the provided `min_similarity`.

 ### `REart`